gpuoti/Artifact-PonyExpress/doc/source/quick-start.rst

 |                       |                   | better_strings/string.hpp|
 +-----------------------+-------------------+--------------------------+

-Now, if your company use a binary repository to store those artifacts, and use **Broker** in particular, instead of prepare your environment by hand, you can prepare a meta information file like the following one:
+Now, if your company use a binary repository to store those artifacts, and use **pony** in particular, instead of prepare your environment by hand, you can prepare a meta information file like the following one:

 .. code-block:: json